Sending your data to our servers, please wait...

 Psychographic segmentation focuses on the psychological aspects of consumer behavior by dividing grouping customers segments by lifestyle choices, core values, opinions, personality traits, and key interests.

-Sizable markets like food and beverage use psychographic segmentation when they sort their customers into categories of people who are vegetarian or vegan, for example:
+Sizable markets like food and beverage use psychographic segmentation when they sort their customers into categories of people who are vegetarian or vegan, like in this Beyond Meat and LA Lakers example:

 It’s all about the geography of where your customers are, as the name of this segmentation implies.
 Geographic segmentation groups customers based on variables like the city or town they live in, the state they live in, a common climate, to name a few.
 Geographic segmentation can be a subset of demographic segmentation or a distinct segment in its own right.